 A catastrophic injury is any harm severe enough to permanently prevent a person from working or living independently.
 Oklahoma courts treat traumatic brain injuries, spinal cord damage, amputations, severe burns, and permanent organ failure as catastrophic when the injured person needs lifelong care.
 Common types include:

-- Traumatic brain injuries: severe concussions to permanent cognitive impairment (see TBI signs and symptoms)
+- Severe brain trauma claims: severe concussions to permanent cognitive impairment (see brain injury warning signs to watch for)

-- Spinal cord injuries: partial or complete paralysis
+- Spine and paralysis injuries: partial or complete paralysis

 - Amputations: crush impact or surgical loss of a limb

-- Severe burns: skin grafts and reconstructive surgery
+- Catastrophic burn injuries: skin grafts and reconstructive surgery

 - Internal organ damage: permanent loss of function